 Pacific and the Caribbean, he joined Christian Aid in 2001.
 He is

-currently the Director of Organisational Development and Strategy,
+currently the Director of Strategy and People Management, heading

-included being the Chair of ECLOF, a global micro-finance NGO based
+the Chair of ECLOF, a global micro-finance NGO based in Geneva and

-in Geneva and being the Treasurer of BOND.
-He is currently a
+being the Treasurer of BOND.
+He is currently a co-opted member of

 Tim Morgan has been Finance

 Director at Shared Interest since 2010.
 He is a Chartered